EricTrainingRev/220531-JWA/Training-Expectations.md

 - Be respectful to everyone
 - If you disagree with someone else do so without personally attacking the other person
 - Do not plagiarize other peoples' work
+- Swearing/cussing is not considered work appropriate behavior: please refrain from doing so while in a training setting

 # Training Mediums
 You can expect the following training mediums in this course: